What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Blood meal is a powder made from the dried blood of animals (often cattle or hogs).
 Like bone meal, it is often a by-product of slaughterhouses.

 Blood meal contains 12.5% nitrogen by weight, and it is water soluble.
-It makes a far better fertilizer than manure and compost in terms of percentage nitrogen by weight.
+It makes far better fertilizer than manure and compost in terms of percentage nitrogen by weight, plus blood meal has a medium release time so it’s effective for 6 to 8 weeks.

 Blood meal also contains 1.5% phosphorus and 0.6% potassium by weight.
 This makes it a little more balanced as a fertilizer than some of the other ones earlier in this list.